 You can always go for a spray tan, but if you're a DIY kind of gal, you're in luck.
 There are a ton of safe and high-powered products on the market you can use at home to keep your skin looking glowy.
 The best part?
 You don't have to spend a ton of money to achieve a perfect tan.

-"I don't think the price of the product makes much difference – this is something that goes across the board, not just self-tanners but with all skincare products," said Val Monroe, Beauty Director at O, The Oprah Magazine, according to Huffington Post."Because the large companies who have a lot of R&D, Research & Development, they're the companies you want to trust.
+"I don't think the price of the product makes much difference – this is something that goes across the board, not just self-tanners but with all skincare products," said Val Monroe, Beauty Director at O, The Oprah Magazine, in an interview with the Huffington Post.
+"Because the large companies who have a lot of R&D, Research & Development, they're the companies you want to trust.
 So whether the product is $5.99 or $50.99, if they have a good R&D, you're still going to get the good results."

-The great news is that the drugstore self-tanner you're eyeing will work just fine.
-Staying tan in the winter is not only easy, but also easy on the wallet!
+So, staying tan in the winter is not only easy, but also easy on the wallet!
 However, there is some skin prep involved.
-Here's how to stay tan all winter.
+Here's what you need to know.

 1. Prep Your Skin